Arsenal on this day in history. The March Files.

 11 March 1967.
 Birmingham 1 Arsenal 0.
 FA Cup 5th round.
 After this game however Arsenal went on a 12 match unbeaten run to the end of the season, lifting them into seventh place in the league.

 11 March 1972: Brendon Batson was Arsenal’s first black player.
+He made six league starts for Arsenal and came on four times as a sub.
 He was awarded an MBE in 2000 and an OBE in 2015.
-He made six league starts for Arsenal and came on four times as a sub.

 11 March 1972: Newcastle 2 Arsenal 0.
 After the brilliant run of 12 games unbeaten, Arsenal suffered three defeats in a row of which this was a second.
+This can be seen as the start of Arsenal’s decline from the heights of the Double, the previous season.

 11 March 1978: Wrexham 2 Arsenal 3.
 FA Cup 6th round.
 Macdonald, Sunderland and Young each scored making it 14 goals in the 1978 cup after four rounds.